bkw777/notice.sh/README.md

                                     https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html
                                   * path to an image file

+-T, --title=TITLE                 Title of notification

+-B, --body=BODY                   Message body
+                                  If both this and trailing non-option args are supplied, this takes precedence and the trailing args are ignored

+-a, --action=[LABEL:]COMMAND      Specify an action button.
+Can be given multiple times.
+                                  LABEL is the label for the button.
+                                  COMMAND is a shell command to run when LABEL button is pressed.
+                                  If LABEL: is absent, COMMAND is run when the notification is dismissed.

 -h, --hint=NAME:VALUE[:TYPE]      Specify extra data.
 Can be given multiple times.
 Examples:
                                   --hint=urgency:0
                                   --hint=category:device.added
                                   --hint=transient:false
                                   --hint=desktop-entry:firefox
                                   --hint=image-path:/path/to/file.png|jpg|svg|...

--a, --action=[LABEL:]COMMAND      Specify an action button.
-Can be given multiple times.
-                                  LABEL is a buttons label.
-                                  COMMAND is a shell command to run when LABEL button is pressed.
-                                  If LABEL is absent, COMMAND is run when the notification is dismissed.

 -p, --print-id                    Print the notification ID.